 It is available in various languages for most of the popular platforms and engines (SDK Download Page) and pretty much all clients can interact with each other, no matter if iOS, Android, web, console or standalone.

 All Photon Realtime clients connect to a sequence of dedicated servers, split by three distinct tasks: Authentication and regional distribution (Name Server), matchmaking (Master Server) and gameplay (Game Server).
-As those servers are handled by the Realtime API, you don't have to worry about them but it's good to have some background.
+As those servers are handled by the Realtime API, you don't have to worry about them but it is good to know the background.

-The Photon Cloud is a fully managed service, which provides worldwide hosting for Photon Realtime clients.
+The Photon Cloud is a fully managed service, which provides worldwide hosting for photon realtime clients.
 A free Photon Account gives you access to it without obligation and we recommend to use the Photon Cloud while you get used to Photon Realtime.
-Of course, you can later move on if you want to run your own Photon Servers.

 Below are a few code samples to give you an idea of how the Realtime API is being used.
 Consider this an overiew but not a complete, working guide.

-Use the Photon Cloud and skip setting up servers.
-You will need to set an AppId and region code (e.g. "eu" or "us") in the code.
-Here is the list of available regions.
+Use the Photon Cloud to skip setting up servers.
+You will need to set an AppId in the code.

 Connect To Photon Cloud